jtheletter/TweetsLineByLine/readme.md

   - Set type to AWS service.
   - Set use case to lambda.
   - Set permissions to Lambda Full Access and SSM Full Access.
+- Optional: Create an AWS Lambda function to email logged errors automatically (see `logEmailer.js`).

 ### For each written work: